Hey, Scoliosis Sistas!

 I found that dinner was where I was spending the most money and eating the most calories.
 This is because at the end of the day after work and going to the gym for two freaking hours, I do not want to cook or think about washing dishes.
 Darrel and I usually go hard at the gym and then go feast on some Popeye’s or whatever we are craving.
 Horrible habit, I know.

 So, my solution is taking advantage of this amazing company called HelloFresh!
 They mail you a package with your week’s worth of dinner for each person in your house.
-It’s not pre packaged meals, but rather fresh ingredients with instructions to create delicious, healthy meals in under 30 mins.
+It’s not pre-packaged meals, but rather fresh ingredients with instructions to create delicious, healthy meals in under 30 mins.
 I keep all the recipe cards in a binder, so I can remake my favorites anytime.

 I love that everything is portioned out, so you won’t have left overs or wasted ingredients.
 You also get to pick your meal plan for the week and your type of diet.
 It takes out the brain work at the end of the day, so I can just throw something together that turns out YUMMY and HEALTHY!!!